sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Work on checklist for code monitor queries is started
 - **Work log:**
     - 2021-03-29: Prototype badge has been removed
+    - 2021-03-30: Updated UI for the "Monitor" button on search results page
+    - 2021-04-02: Checklist is code complete and in PR

 ### Exhaustive/Streaming
 - **Owner(s):** Stefan, Keegan, Juliana